johnhopson/bump/readme.md

                     Example:  <env[HOME]> => /Users/john

     Time Format     Bump stores the time the application is started.
-                    The time can also be specified on the command line using the '-t' option.
+That time can be overridden with the command line option '-t'.

-                    To insert a time tag specify a format string for the Ruby String's strftime() method.
+                    To insert a time tag, specify a format string for the Ruby Time class's strftime() method.
 Time tags must begin with '%'.
                     Example:  <%Y-%m-%d> => 2012-02-08

                     Bump adds two additional time formats -